Kern County Scottish Society presents........19th Annual Scottish Games & Gathering.

 Come & Join Us!

 Did you know that by volunteering a mere 3 hours of your time to help at the 18th Annual Kern County Scottish Games & Gathering you get free admission?
 Plus an opportunity to make new friends, see old friends, and rub elbows with some handsome Scotsmen.
-Please call 661-865-8890 or send an email firstname.lastname@example.org and include your name, phone number and email address.
+Please call 661-865-8890 or send an email to firstname.lastname@example.org and include your name, phone number and email address.

 Sponsorships Opportunities are available!